SneK1995/practice-spring-react/README.md

 MySQL (Not included)-
 import the practicedb.sql file in mysql.
+Change the mysql username and password with your respective credentials in application.properties file.

 React-
 Go to the folder react-src and run the "npm install".